Las Calaveras by Crowned Heads

 Smoking

-Right out of the gate there is a nice amount of smoke that comes pouring out.
-The initial ash is a bit flaky, but still holds on for well over an inch.
+Right out of the gate, there is a nice amount of smoke that comes pouring out.
+The initial ash is a bit flaky but still holds on for well over an inch.
 The first third smoked great, the burn line got a little out of whack every now and again.
 I did have to touch it up in the 2nd third a little, could have been due to the wind outside, but nothing that really detracted from the smoking experience.
 It was drawing really well made for a nice easy smoke all the way to the nub.

 Flavor

-This is what we’ve all been waiting for, what sort of flavors is this cigar going to have.
+This is what we’ve all been waiting for, what sort of flavors is this cigar going to have?
 The foot starts off with a sweet note of molasses and pepper.
 There is a hint of earthy notes coming through as well.
 On the cold draw I’m getting a lot of sweetness coming through the barrel and just a little tinge of pepper on the lips.
 Off to a great start.

 Las Calaveras by Crowned Heads - 1st Third

-To me the 2nd third began a little more tame, the spice backed off a bit.
+To me the 2nd third began a little more tame, and the spice backed off a bit.
 The rich earthy note was punched up some and it was thicker than before.
 It felt like a hint of butterscotch was in there at one point.
 Very interesting note for sure.
-Still tons of smoking pouring off this thing and the retrohale really sets the cigar apart.
+Still, tons of smoking pouring off this thing and the retrohale really sets the cigar apart.

 Las Calaveras by Crowned Heads - Nice Ash

-The final third brought on a new level of flavors with the pepper coming back in, but this time it brought a nutty flavor with it.
-Roasted nuts and pepper, pretty delicious combination.
+The final third brought on a new level of flavor with the pepper coming back in, but this time it brought a nutty flavor with it.
+Roasted nuts and pepper, a pretty delicious combination.
 That earthy backbone note never left it continued all the way through.
 Sometimes it was in the foreground other times it moved back to let other flavors shine.

 All in all a great cigar that is delicious and complex.
 Exactly what you’ve come to expect from the guys over at Crowned Heads.